Am I the only one that finds it hard to believe that summer is almost OVER?

 PowerSheets by Lara Casey

 I don’t know where it was that I first came across Lara Casey’s Powersheets but ever since I read about them, they have been on my radar.
 They are all about helping you uncover what matters most and developing meaningful, actionable goals.
-Although their 2017 set does not make its debut until November 2016, you can grab the undated six-month set.
-I debated on this, but I’m holding out for the 2017 full set.
+If you’re shopping for Powersheets mid-year, it’s likely the one-year set is sold out, you can grab a copy of the undated six-month set.
+I debated on this, but I’m holding out for the one-year full set.

 Things I Learned About Planners